cconrady/Data-Viz-in-R-ggplot2/README.md

 There are some T&Cs.
 You can swap the order of points 2. and 3. or even combine them (ever heard of EDA?).
 You might also jump between these points - the analysis of any data is often an iterative process.
 That said, the above recipe is generally a good starting point.

 When it comes to choosing a language or software package for data visualization it should score pretty high at executing each of these steps.
 So what are your options?
-PowerBI is great for visualizations and shareability.
+[PowerBI](https://powerbi.microsoft.com/en-us/) is great for visualizations and shareability.
 It's pretty bad at data wrangling though (and quite simply horrendous at statistical analysis without applying a great deal of effort).
-Ditto for Tableau, if you're wondering.
-Other popular options include [Python](https://www.python.org/)<sup>\*</sup>, or even a combination of MS Excel & Powerpoint.
-I decided to give [R](https://www.r-project.org/) (and it's IDE, [RStudio](https://www.rstudio.com/)) a go.
+Ditto for [Tableau](https://www.tableau.com/), if you're wondering.
+Other popular options include [Python](https://www.python.org/), or even a combination of MS Excel & Powerpoint.

+That said, I decided to give [R](https://www.r-project.org/) (and it's IDE, [RStudio](https://www.rstudio.com/)) a go at tackling the basic recipe above.

 1. Clean - I used [dplyr](https://www.rdocumentation.org/packages/dplyr/versions/0.7.8).
 2. Visualize - I used [ggplot2](https://www.rdocumentation.org/packages/ggplot2/versions/3.3.5).
 3. Analyze (or model) - Again, I used [dplyr](https://www.rdocumentation.org/packages/dplyr/versions/0.7.8).
 4. Productionalize (or share) - I used [shiny](https://shiny.rstudio.com/).

+You can find the interactive COVID-19 dashboard I created [here](www.google.com), or under the `code` section of this repository.

 (Quick tip: check out the [tidyverse](https://www.tidyverse.org/packages/) package.)

-<em><sup>\*</sup>I'm not going to pretend that Python isn't a great option, perhaps even better than R. For starters, the community is much larger - and this matters.
+Disclaimer: I'm not going to pretend that Python isn't a great option, perhaps even better than R. For starters, the community is much larger - and this matters.
 A lot.
-You'll find more tutorials, more courses.
 You'll have better luck finding sample code online.
-You'll have a wider selection of packages to choose from.
+You'll have a wider selection of packages.
+You'll find more tutorials online, more courses.
 But you won't be able to order a pizza<sup>\*</sup>.
 You may have heard this before, it's a pretty common saying.
 It's meant to drive home the idea that no single programming language or software can do _everything_.
 It's about choosing the right tool (or combination of tools) for the job.
+And with this in mind, you should definitely

 <sup>\*</sup>As of 24-Aug-2021, you can definitely order a pizza using Python.